Sudbury Neutrino Observatory: Detector description

 The SNO detector target consisted of 1000 t of heavy water contained in a 6 m acrylic vessel.
 The detector cavity outside the vessel was filled with normal water to provide both buoyancy for the vessel and radiation shielding.
 The heavy water was viewed by approximately 9,600 photomultiplier tubes (PMTs) mounted on a geodesic sphere at a radius of about 850 cm.
 The cavity housing the detector was the largest in the world at such a depth, requiring a variety of high-performance rock bolting techniques to prevent rock bursts.
+The mining was completed in May 1993.

 The observatory is located at the end of a 1.5 km drift, named the "SNO drift", isolating it from other mining operations.
 Along the drift are a number of operations and equipment rooms, all held in a clean room setting.
 Most of the facility is Class 3000 (fewer than 3,000 particles of 1 μm or larger per 1 ft3 of air) but the final cavity containing the detector is an even stricter Class 100.